MooersLab/tmux-rocks/README.md

 }
 ```

+## Session management

 `tmux ls` will list running sessions.
 `tmux attach` will bring a session to the foreground.
+`tmux attach-session <session-name>` will attach a specific session.
+`tmux kill-servers` will kill all sessions.

 ## Enable Mouse Mode to click and drag the pane borders to resize them
 Add the following line to your `~/.tmux.conf` file to enable mouse support: